syamantak05/Simon-game/README.md

-A fun memory based game having various.
+A fun memory based game.
 Created using JavaScript.